jhoerr/cloudmesh-manual/docs/_sources/accounts/google.rst.txt

 Getting the google json files
 -----------------------------

-.. todo:: Google account: the documentation on how to get the json files is missing
+.. todo:: Google account. the documentation on how to get the json files is missing

-.. todo:: Google account: A program that takes the json files and integrates them into
+.. todo:: Google account.
+A program that takes the json files and integrates them into `cloudmesh4.yaml`
-          `cloudmesh4.yaml`

-.. todo:: Google account:The documentation for getting access to google cloud is
-          incomplete, see related entries.
+.. todo:: Google account.
+The documentation for getting access to google cloud is incomplete, see related entries.